Aborigines Advancement League

-The Aboriginal Advancement League was founded in 1957 as the Victorian Aborigines Advancement League (VAAL), is the oldest Aboriginal rights organisation in Australia still in operation.
-Its precursor organisations were the Australian Aborigines League and Save the Aborigines Committee, and it was also formerly known as Aborigines Advancement League (Victoria), and just Aborigines Advancement League.
+The Aborigines Advancement League is the oldest Aboriginal rights organisation in Australia still in operation.
+It was founded in 1957 as the Victorian Aborigines Advancement League (VAAL).
+Its precursor organisations were the Australian Aborigines League and Save the Aborigines Committee, and it was also formerly known as Aborigines Advancement League (Victoria), and for some time in the early 2020s as Aboriginal Advancement League.

 The organisation is primarily concerned with Aboriginal welfare issues and the preservation of Aboriginal culture and heritage, and is based in Melbourne.
 Its journal is called Smoke Signals.